Gil-gil-glitch/Reversi/README.md

 Hello!

 This project, **Reversi** (also known as Othello), is a robust implementation of the classic 8x8 board game developed in Java.
 It is a continuation of my work from a previous programming course and now serves as a platform to integrate and test various Artificial Intelligence strategies.
+As of writing this (2026/7/18), this project is currently being discontinued to focus on other future projects.
+However, if you have any suggestions or issues, please write an issue!
+Thank you
 <p align="center">
   <img src="images/reversi-board-2.png" width="500">
 </p>